 There is a number of default properties on every user that can be defined:

-- Change/Remove photo
+- Change/Remove photo.

-- Change Password (provides option to set a new password)
+- Change Password (provides option to set a new password).

-- Disable (allows one to disable service access)
+- Disable (allows one to disable service access).

-- Update the email for the user
+- Update the email for the user.

-- Language (sets language of user account)
+- Language (sets the backoffice language of the user account).

 - User Group (determines scope of access in the backoffice)